-Meloxicam is a painkiller and an anti-inflammatory agent that helps in relieving chronic pains and conditions such as Rheumatoid Arthritis.
+Meloxicam (sold commonly under the brand name Mobic) is a painkiller and an anti-inflammatory agent that helps in relieving chronic pains and conditions such as rheumatoid arthritis.
 This drug is available only with a prescription from a medical doctor.
-Patients suffering from chronic pain may end up abusing the drug in an attempt to find relief, not knowing that the abuse of the drug can result in severe side effects and fatal health complications, including heart and kidney failure.
-Mobic takes up to 80 hours to exit one’s system completely, and therefore, it is crucial to identify the signs and symptoms of Meloxicam withdrawal and seek professional help before stopping the intake of medicine.
-This step helps to prevent any serious health complications in the long run.
+Patients suffering from chronic pain may end up abusing the drug in an attempt to find relief, not knowing that the abuse of the drug can result in severe side effects and health complications, including heart and kidney failure.
+Mobic takes up to 80 hours to exit one’s system completely.
+Therefore, it is crucial to identify the signs and symptoms of Meloxicam withdrawal and seek professional help before stopping Meloxicam.
+This step can help to prevent any serious health complications in the long run.

-Though Meloxicam is known as non-addictive medicine, excessive use or overdose on Mobic can affect a person’s mental and physical well-being.
-If a dependency is formed or a patient has been taking high amounts of Mobic for prolonged durations sudden discontinuation of an NSAID drug like it can result in the following side effects of stopping Meloxicam:
+Though Mobic is a non-addictive medication, excessive use or overdose on Mobic can affect a person’s mental and physical well-being.
+If a dependency is formed or a patient has been taking high amounts of Mobic for prolonged durations stopping Meloxicam cold turkey can result in the side effects of stopping Meloxicam.

 - Sore throat and flu-like symptoms

 - Allergies (itching and swelling)

 - Breathing problems

 - Cloudy or bloody urine

 Stopping Meloxicam cold turkey can also lead to stomach or bowel problems such as diarrhea, ulcers, and bleeding, as well as liver or kidney damage.
 In addition, individuals taking Mobic had a high number of liver enzymes in their bodies.

 Mental Dependency May Also Result in the Following Side Effects of Stopping Meloxicam: